2 Philly Schools Extend Closures Due to Asbestos

 What to Know

-- The Philadelphia school district announced Alexander K. McClure Elementary School, as well as Laura Carnell Elementary School, will be closed Thursday and Friday due to asbestos.
+- The Philadelphia school district announced Alexander K. McClure Elementary School, as well as Laura Carnell Elementary School, will remain closed until Jan.
+13.

 - The schools were supposed to reopen after the asbestos was detected late last year.